-**UPDATE: This press release was originally released July 7, 2021 and has been updated to include seven additional plaintiffs that filed lawsuits against the Miami Correctional Facility.**
+**UPDATE: This press release was originally released July 7, 2021 and has been updated to include twenty additional plaintiffs that filed lawsuits against the Miami Correctional Facility.**

 SOUTH BEND, Ind. – For the second time in less than 30 days, the American Civil Liberties Union of Indiana has filed lawsuits on behalf of men who are currently incarcerated at Miami Correctional Facility.
 Once again, the men were kept in isolation and subjected to brutal and dangerous conditions, suggesting a pattern of cruel and unusual punishment practiced inside the facility's restrictive housing unit.